 Be Serious about Hydration

 Drink ½ your body weight in ounces of water daily.

 A 140-pound person should drink 70 ounces of toxin-free water each day.

-We need exercise and to perspire in order to flush the toxins from our lymph system.
+We need to exercise and to perspire to flush toxins from our lymph system.

 …my wife and I have a rule that we will not put anything on our skin that we wouldn’t eat”